 When a lot of people come together, hungry to meet God, a special kind of worship can occur.
-That experience is what I want to call celebration...The great camp meetings of a century ago, Finney's revivals, Billy Graham's crusades...-all these operated basically as celebrations.
+That experience is what I want to call celebration...The great camp meetings of a century ago, Finney's revivals, Billy Graham's crusades... - all these operated basically as celebrations.
 Christians love to go to them.
-They are a lot of fun. xviii
+They are a lot of fun.
+18

 Given the societal scene, does it really surprise you that Evangelical churches are growing?
 It doesn't surprise the leaders of the Church Growth Movement.
-They notice what kind of worship attracts the unchurched and suggest that any church which is interested in growth needs to adopt this free and informal Evangelical style.
+They notice what kind of worship makes church plantings succeed and suggest that any church which is interested in growth needs to adopt this free and informal Evangelical style.

 What do these observations have to say to liturgical Lutherans?
-Liturgical worship, with its western rite, church year and sacramental emphasis can hardly be described as free, informal or breezy.
-If Church Growth theory is correct, we stand to lose most of our visitors for two reasons: they will not be attracted to our worship and they will be attracted to Evangelical worship.
-There is a practical concern if there ever was one!
+Liturgical worship, with its Western Rite, church year and sacramental emphasis can hardly be described as free, informal or breezy.
+If Church Growth theory is correct, we stand to lose most of our visitors for two reasons: They will not be attracted to our worship and they will be attracted to Evangelical worship.
+That is indeed a practical concern for outreach-explorers!